SCLW/Circuitry-Based-Sound/readme.md

 ## CD40106

 The inverter is a basic part in digital electronics and performs the logic operation of negation.
 When the input is connected to ground, the output is pulled to V<sub>DD</sub> and vice versa.
-The CD40106 hex Schmitt trigger inverter offers six seperate inverters in one chip that can be wired externaly to build square wave oscillators.
+The CD40106 hex Schmitt trigger inverter offers six separate inverters in one chip that can be wired externally to build square wave oscillators.
 The board allows to insert an offset resistor for use with potentiometers in order to prevent zero resistance between output and input.

 <img src=https://github.com/clswa/Circuitry-Based-Sound/blob/master/img/CD40106.jpg>